 Description

-Note: I’ve adjusted the recipe by adding a touch more salt than suggested in the article, and adding a half a teaspoon of sugar, which I think has improved the bread’s flavor.
 Be sure to read the recipe through entirely before endeavoring to make this bread: you need 12-18 hours initially in rising time and 2 more hours subsequently for a second rise.

 Ingredients

-• ¼ tsp. instant yeast
+• 1 gram (¼ teaspoon) instant yeast

-• Cornmeal, wheat bran or oat bran as needed
+• Cornmeal, wheat bran, or oat bran as needed

 Instructions

-2. After the 12 hours, or when the surface of the dough is dotted with bubbles, lightly flour a work surface and place dough on it.
+2. After the 12 hours, or when the surface of the dough is dotted with bubbles, lightly flour a work surface and place the dough on it.
 Sprinkle a little more flour on the dough and fold it over on itself once or twice.
-Cover loosely with plastic wrap and let rest about 15 minutes.
+Cover loosely with plastic wrap and let rest for about 15 minutes.

 3. Meanwhile, lay a clean kitchen towel (not terry cloth) on a counter or tabletop in a draft-free area.
-Generously coat it with cornmeal, wheat bran, oat bran or any combination of the three.
-After the 15 minutes, using as much flour as necessary to keep dough from sticking to your fingers and the work surface, quickly shape the dough into a ball and place seam side down in the center of the prepared towel.
-Dust with more cornmeal, wheat bran or oat bran.
+Generously coat it with cornmeal, wheat bran, oat bran, or any combination of the three.
+After the 15 minutes, using as much flour as necessary to keep the dough from sticking to your fingers and the work surface, quickly shape the dough into a ball and place seam side down in the center of the prepared towel.
+Dust with more cornmeal, wheat bran, or oat bran.
 If the towel is large enough, fold the sides up over the bread so that it is completely covered.
-If the towel is too small, cover with another towel.
+If the towel is too small, cover it with another towel.
 Let rise for another 2 hours.

-4. Forty-five minutes before the dough is ready, preheat the oven to 450°F. Place a 6- to 8-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic: I’ve used a ceramic Emile Henry Dutch oven and a circular Pyrex baking dish) on a rimmed sheet pan and place in the oven while it heats.
-When dough is ready, carefully remove pan and pot from oven.
-Slide your hand under towel and turn dough over into pot, seam side up.
+4. Forty-five minutes before the dough is ready, preheat the oven to 450°F. Place a 6- to 8-quart heavy-covered pot in the oven while it heats.
+When the dough is ready, carefully remove the pan and pot from the oven.
+Slide your hand under the towel and turn the dough over into the pot, seam side up.
 This is tricky.
 The first time I made this I clumsily flopped the dough into the pot and it lay seam side down.
 If this happens, just leave it: there is no way to fix it without burning yourself, and it ultimately does not matter.
-So, try your best to let the dough fall seam side up, and don’t worry and if it lands seam side down.
-Cover with lid and bake 30 minutes.
-Remove lid and bake another 15-30 minutes or until it sounds hollow when tapped.
-Remove from oven, and turn out onto a cooling rack.
-This makes a mess.
-Placing the cooling rack inside another rimmed sheet pan helps catch the crumbs that fall out of the baking vessel.
+So, try your best to let the dough fall seam side up, and don’t worry if it lands seam side down.

 • Prep Time: 5 minutes